Birmingham and Lewisham African and Caribbean Health Inequalities Review (BLACHIR)

 Dr Pei Kuang is a senior lecturer in Economics at University of Birmingham.
 He is trained in quantitative tools to analyse micro-level datasets and modelling of inequalities in income, wealth, health and social mobility and has rich experience in supervising projects on inequality issues.

 Nadine El-Enany teaches at Birkbeck School of Law and co-directs the Centre for Research on Race and Law.
 Her current research projects focus on race and justice in death in custody cases, and the racialized efforts of air pollution.
-She also the co-editor of After Grenfell: Violence, Resistance and response (Pluto 2019).
+She is also the co-editor of After Grenfell: Violence, Resistance and response (Pluto 2019).

-Carol Webley-Brown is a visiting lecturer at London south bank University and works as a mental health nurse and panel member for social services fostering board.
+Carol Webley-Brown is a visiting lecturer at London South Bank University and works as a mental health nurse and panel member for social services fostering board.

 Dr Evans A. Asamane obtained his PhD exploring nutrition and physical function of ethnic older minorities.
 He is currently working as an applied qualitative health researcher at Keele University and has a primary research interest in public health nutrition, physical activity, dietary assessment technique and ethnic minority health and ageing.